ITensor/ITensors.jl/packagecompiler/README.md

 These are instructions for compiling ITensors.jl with [PackageCompiler](https://julialang.github.io/PackageCompiler.jl/dev/).

-Then run the Julia script `packagecompile.jl` with:
+Run the Julia script `packagecompile.jl` with:
 ```
 ~ julia packagecompile.jl
 ```
 This will take some time, perhaps a few minutes.
+(The script will also install the PackageCompiler Julia package if you do not already have it.)
 This should create the file `sys_itensors.so` in the directory `~/.julia/sysimages/`.
 This is a version of Julia that is compiled with ITensors.
 Now just start Julia with: